DataDog/heroku-buildpack-datadog/README.md

 Depending on your use case, you may want to set your hostname so that hosts are aggregated and report a lower number.
 To do this, Set `DD_DYNO_HOST` to `true`.
 This will cause the Agent to report the hostname as the app and dyno name (e.g. `appname.web.1` or `appname.run.1234`) and your host count will closely match your dyno usage.
 One drawback is that you may see some metrics continuity errors whenever a dyno is cycled.

 For this to work correctly, `HEROKU_APP_NAME` needs to be set.
-The easiest way to do this is by [enabling dyno metadata][20] Take into account that dyno metadata is not yet available in Private Spaces, in which case you will need to set `HEROKU_APP_NAME` manually.
+The easiest way to do this is by [enabling dyno metadata][11] Take into account that dyno metadata is not yet available in Private Spaces, in which case you will need to set `HEROKU_APP_NAME` manually.

 ## System metrics

 By default, the buildpack collects system metrics for the host machine running your dyno.
 System metrics are not available for individual dynos using this buildpack.
 To disable host system metrics collection, set the `DD_DISABLE_HOST_METRICS` environment variable to `true`.

-In order to collect system metrics for your dynos, use a log drain to collect metric logs from the Heroku Logplex and forward them to Datadog.
-See the [community integrations documentation][18] for a list of community supported log drains.
+In order to collect system metrics for your dynos, Enable the [Heroku Labs: log-runtime-metrics][12] then use [Datadog log drain to collect metric logs from the Heroku Logplex and forward them to Datadog][13].

 ## File locations